rohan-165/Image-App/README.md

 # 📸 image-app

-A Flutter application that showcases images in an elegant and interactive UI, with support for favorites, previewing, searching, and offline data storage.
+A Flutter application that showcases images in an elegant and interactive UI, with support for favorites, searching, and offline data storage.

 ---